-Germany is a federal system, which means it is organized into different states, the so-called "Bundesländer".
-These "Bundesländer" are responsible for all matters relating to education, including universities.
-The result of this system is that there may be substantial differences between the "Bundesländer" in some aspects of the education system, although a general framework is set by laws at the federal level.
+Germany is a federation composed of separate states called Bundesländer or Länder.
+The Länder are responsible for all matters relating to education, including universities.
+The result of this system is that there may be substantial differences between the States in some aspects of the education system, although a general framework is agreed upon at the federal level.

-In terms of teaching and research, universities are quite independent and separate from the general framework and so not governed very much by laws or policies on a higher level.
+In terms of teaching and research, universities are highly independent and take most decisions on teaching and research autonomously.
 This means that they have a high level of freedom to decide the contents of the programs they offer and the exams the students have to take.
-Therefore, it is very difficult to compare similar programs, lectures and exams at different universities.
+Therefore, it may be difficult to compare programs, lectures and exams at different universities.